SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

 #### Phrase 5

-The aim of this phrase is to find research about unsustainable management of chemicals thoughout their lifecycle as well as unsustainable waste management.
+The aim of this phrase is to find research about unsustainable management of chemicals thoughout their life cycle as well as unsustainable waste management.
 The elements of the phrase are *unsustainable+management + chemicals/waste*.

 In order to exclude irrelevant articles where `lead` is used as a verb, a NOT sentence is added to the phrase.